bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

 If you have a negative step size, and you don't specify the start index, then the start index defaults to the last element in the list.
-If you don't specify the stop index, it defaults to one below 0:
+If you don't specify the stop index, it defaults to one prior to index 0:

 .. nbplot::